1. Butch Cassidy

 2. D.B.
 Cooper

 On November 24, 1971, a man wearing a black raincoat, a dark suit and wraparound sunglasses took his seat on a flight departing from Portland, Oregon.
-At takeoff he gave a flight attendant a note stating he had a bomb in his briefcase.
+At takeoff, he gave a flight attendant a note stating he had a bomb in his briefcase.
 After obtaining $200,000 and a parachute from the FBI, he leaped out of the plane and into a raging thunderstorm over the Pacific Northwest.
-A giant manhunt and countless tips failed to uncover any traces of the mysterious hijacker, who many assumed had been killed in the fall, although authorities continue investigate leads.
+A giant manhunt and countless tips failed to uncover any traces of the mysterious hijacker, who many assumed had been killed in the fall, although authorities continue to investigate leads.

 3. Elvis Presley

 Rock and roll fans everywhere mourned after Elvis Presley was found dead of an apparent drug overdose on his bathroom floor on August 16, 1977.
 Since then, many have speculated that the music legend faked his death to weasel out of his debts to the Mafia or as part of a government conspiracy.
 Though never validated, Elvis sightings continue to be reported around the world, particularly in Tennessee.